 The Company's consolidated financial statements are prepared in accordance with IFRS as issued by the International Accounting Standards Board.
-The Company followed the same accounting policies and methods of computation in the Annual Financial Statements for the three months ended March 31, 2019.
-The significant accounting policies applied and recent accounting pronouncements are described in Notes 4 and 6 to the Annual Financial Statements and Note 2(d) to the condensed interim financial statements for the three months ended March 31, 2019.
+The Company followed the same accounting policies and methods of computation in the Annual Financial Statements for the six months ended June 30, 2019.
+The significant accounting policies applied, and recent accounting pronouncements are described in Notes 4 and 6 to the Annual Financial

+Statements and Note 2(c) to the Company's unaudited condensed interim consolidated financial statements for the six months ended June 30, 2019.

 In preparing the condensed consolidated interim financial statements in accordance with IFRS, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Areas requiring the use of estimates include the rates of amortization for property and equipment, the useful life and recoverability of long-lived assets, the recoverability of accounts receivable, determination of environmental obligation provision for closure and reclamation, accounts payable and accrued liabilities, the assumptions used in the determination of the fair value of financial instruments and share-based payments, and the determination of the recoverability of deferred income tax assets bases its estimates and assumptions on current and various other factors that it believes to be reasonable under the circumstances.
+Areas requiring the use of estimates include the rates of amortization for property and equipment, the useful life and recoverability of long-lived assets, the recoverability of accounts receivable, determination of environmental obligation provision for closure and reclamation, accounts payable and accrued liabilities, the assumptions used in the determination of the fair value of financial instruments and sharebased payments, and the determination of the recoverability of deferred income tax assets bases its estimates and assumptions on current and various other factors that it believes to be reasonable under the circumstances.
 Management believes the estimates are reasonable; however, actual results could differ from those estimates and could impact future results of operations and cash flows.